by Jerry Emanuelson, B.S.E.E.

 Much of the confusion about solar storms comes from people who refer to the effects of a geomagnetic storm as an electromagnetic pulse.
 The effects of a geomagnetic storm do meet the scientific definition of an electromagnetic pulse, but the "pulse" is much slower that what the average person thinks of as a pulse.
 The phrase solar EMP has caused an enormous amount of confusion.

-A second thing that makes the inverse square law less relevant is that there are saturation effects that limit high-altitude EMP to about 50,000 volts per meter.
+A second thing that makes the inverse square law less relevant is that there are saturation effects that limit high-altitude EMP to about 50,000 volts per meter (with known types of nuclear weapons).
 These saturation effects mean that the intensity of the E1 EMP is fairly uniform over an extremely large area, regardless of the intensity of the gamma radiation hitting the source region (unless the weapon has an unusually low gamma ray output).

 A third thing that makes the inverse square law less relevant is that the inverse square law applies to the total energy density expanding outward from a single point.
 The damage generated by the E1 EMP is dependent upon the electric field intensity in volts per meter (or the magnetic field intensity in amperes per meter).
 These destructive components are linearly proportional to distance.
 If the inverse square law applied to EMP in the way that many people argue, then radio and television broadcasting would only be effective very close to the transmitting site.